For a very good, professional write-up on the Vortec heads, go to this Chevy High Performance article.

 If you've read this far you may be wondering if these heads are really that good to warrant the expense and hassle of setting them up to work properly.
 It depends on your goals and the intended use and expected performance from this engine.

 These heads are capable of supporting 400 hp on a relatively mild 350 engine and they work great on the street and actually can help provide some acceptable fuel economy.
 Chevy High Performance magazine did a series of articles based on a Goodwrench 350 and Vortecs and made some good power (just over 400 hp with some mild port work).
+They really are great street heads.

 The down side?
 These heads are pretty much maxed out right out of the box.
 CHP only gained a few horses by doing the port work and proclaimed that GM apparently did their homework when they designed these heads because they're nearly perfect as is.
-To summarize, if you're looking for a very streetable small-block Chevy engine capable of producing nearly 400 hp for street and occasional drag racing use, Vortecs are a great choice.
-If you ever plan to go for more power or add a blower, however, you'd likely be better off with one of several other head choices.
+In other words, you won't likely be able to do anything to them later on for increased performance.

 Compare that to swapping to a set of Trick Flow Specialties 23-degree aluminum small-block Chevy heads: